polyminer1/rhminer/README.md

 Install the lastest NVIDIA Display Driver <br>
 Install the CUDA Toolkit 9.2 (or more) <br>
 Install boost_1_64_0 and make libs using bjam (https://www.boost.org/doc/libs/1_64_0/more/getting_started/windows.html) <br>
-be sure BOOST_ROOT point to the right boost root path <br>
 Open solution, select target and compile <br>
 Run <br>